luciousmc/frontend_practice/exercises/react-props-and-expressions/README.md

 11. Run your `"build"` script by doing `npm run build` in your terminal.
 12. Open `dist/index.html` in your browser to see your rendered buttons.
     ![Props and Expressions](react-props-and-expressions-solution.png)
 13. **Note:** Webpack does not automatically recompile your JSX code.
-You must re-run your `"build"` script to see any changes you've made to `index.jsx`.
+You must re-run your `"build"` script to create a new `main.js`.

 ### Submitting Your Solution